SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 The entity defines three fields:

-* `text_chunk`      : Stores the individual created text chunks.
+* `text_chunk`      : Stores the individual-created text chunks.
-* `metadata_column` : Stores the path to information document.
-The document is a PDF including business contextual information for creation of the vector embeddings.
+* `metadata_column`: Stores the path to the information document.
+The document is a PDF that includes business contextual information for creating vector embeddings.
 * `embedding`       : Stores the encoded vector embeddings.

-👉 Safe the file.
+👉 Save the file.

 ## Build and deploy the schema to your HDI container